3699 Wilshire Blvd. Ste 700, Los Angeles, CA 90010 Mon-Fri 9am-6pm +1-213-387-4508

 Step 1: Comprehensive Financial Analysis

 Every spousal support case starts with understanding the real financial picture.
 I personally review your income sources, tax returns, business interests, retirement accounts, and living expenses.
 For self-employed spouses or business owners, this means examining whether the reported income reflects actual cash available for support.
-My CPA training allows me to spot issues—like personal expenses running through a business or understated compensation—that directly affect how much spousal support you should pay or receive.
+My CPA training enables me to identify issues—such as personal expenses charged to a business or understated compensation—that directly affect the amount of spousal support you should pay or receive.

 Step 2: Strategic Case Development